20jasper/five-line-rhyme/README.md

 ## Optimizations

-I would like to add pagination as well as user profile pages and post pages to make sharing content created on the platform easier.
+I would like to add pagination as well as user profile pages to make sharing content created on the platform easier.
 A indicator for how many lines and characters there are would be very helpful to the user as well

 ## Lessons Learned: